ralphjsmit/filament/packages/schemas/docs/02-forms/09-file-upload.md

     ->orientImagesFromExif(false)
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `orientImagesFromExif()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Hiding the remove file button

 It is also possible to hide the remove uploaded file button by using `deletable(false)`: